 A related, and far better, solution is to stock stores in poor neighborhoods with condoms, perhaps on a weekly basis.
 This would be far more effective, assuming the stores in question are stocked well enough.
 There are plenty of challenges for this method.
 One such challenge would be finding stores in these areas which do not already have a decent supply of condoms (there would be little point in doing this for stores which already have plenty of them.
-Another challenge is to figure out how often we should supply these stores with new batches of condoms.
-Of course, we also need to make sure the owners of these stores are willing to carry condoms at their shop.
+Another challenge is to figure out how often PPHP should supply these stores with new batches of condoms.
+Of course, they also need to make sure the owners of these stores are willing to carry condoms at their shop.
+If a store already has condoms in stock, PPHP can offer to supply them with condoms themselves at no charge.
+Of course, this would only be a step towards solving the problem, as several stores in poor communities most likely already have condoms in stock, but when combined with another step, it should ultimately prove very effective.

-It would be a good idea to, in addition, educate people in these areas about STDs.
+That other step is to, in addition, educate people in these areas about STDs.
+As PPHP already does a lot of work in educating people on reproductive health, it makes perfect sense to bring that education to those who need it the most.
 This would be effective for educating those without a high school education on STD prevention.
 As a fair number of people above the poverty line lack a decent education, it would be sensible to educate people outside of these areas about this, as well.
-This will require mapping out a plan for these classes, creating promotional material for them, and finding people willing to teach the lessons themselves.
+This will require mapping out a plan for these classes, choosing a location to hold them at, creating promotional material for them, and finding people willing to teach the lessons themselves.

 Evaluation

-It will be possible to tell this venture was successful if, by the following year, the infection rates among the poor and uneducated have increased by no more than 0.2%.
-It is unrealistic to expect the infection rate to decrease.
+It will be possible to tell this venture was successful if, by the following year, the infection rates among the poor and uneducated have increased by less than in previous years.
+This will help determine whether or not the efforts of PPHP have had any effect.
+It is unrealistic to expect the infection rates to decrease.

 Budget